 The State Records Authority has authorised several disposal schedules specifying how long certain records should be kept (retention periods) and whether upon the expiry of the specified retention periods the records may be destroyed or are to become State archives.
 The key ones for the University are:

-- General Disposal Authority: Personnel Records
+- General Disposal Authority: Personnel Records and Administrative Records

 - General Disposal Authority: University Records

 Staff may only destroy or dispose of records of the University of Newcastle in accordance with the General Disposal Authorities authorised by the State Records Authority and the Guidelines on Some Aspects of Normal Administrative Practice.